MarcelMolenaarITTraining/NDLR-USBSerial/Instructions/Labs/01-setup.md

 1. Make a note of the additional COM port.
 On my machine the NDLR is connected to **COM5**:
 ![GetPortNames](images/getportnames.png)

 Now you know the connection details needed to communicate with PowerShell.
-Leave the NDLR connected and continue with the next exercise.
+Leave the NDLR connected to the computer and continue with the next exercise.